dimetron/vagrant_docker_dbora12c/README.md

 I use /bin/bash for that purpose.
 This allows to connect to existing container later on.

 ```
-# The following command is to get latest container ID `docker ps --no-trunc -aq`
-# You can replace it with any actual container id

 #list of all containers running
 docker ps -a